lrvick/kral/README.md

 2. Configure

-    Edit ~/kral/config.ini file with your credentials.
+    Copy the sample config from docs/config.py.sample into ~/.kral and edit ~/.kral/config.py file with your credentials.

 3. Collect data